Replicated Caching using RMI

-An RMI implementation is desirable because:
+Replicated caching using RMI is desirable because:

 While RMI is a point-to-point protocol, which can generate a lot of network traffic, Ehcache manages this through batching of communications for the asynchronous replicator.

-The for each cache that will be replicated, you then need to add one of the RMI cacheEventListener types to propagate messages.
+For each cache that will be replicated, you then need to add one of the RMI cacheEventListener types to propagate messages.
 You can also optionally configure a cache to bootstrap from other caches in the cluster.

 Only Serializable Elements are suitable for replication.